Trip Facts

 Accommodation: Teahouse Lodge

-Meal: Breakfast, Lunch, and Dinner
+Meals included: Breakfast, Lunch, and Dinner

 Today, enjoy a day walk from Langmale Kharka to aid your acclimatization before heading to Makalu Base Camp tomorrow.
 Start by ascending the grassy slopes above the lodge, gaining over 800 meters in elevation.
 Take your time to absorb the breathtaking views of the Himalayan peaks, including Peak 3, 4, 5, and the stunning Chamlang.
 This leisurely walk ensures you are well-prepared for the next phase of your adventure.

-Day 12: Trek Langmale Kharka -Makalu Base Camp
+Day 12: Trek to Makalu Base Camp

-Altitude above sea level: 4,900 m / 16,076 ft.
-(Makalu Base Camp)
+Altitude above sea level: 4,900 m / 16,076 ft., Makalu Base Camp

 Accommodation: Teahouse Lodge

-Meals: Breakfast, Lunch, and Dinner
+Meals included: Breakfast, Lunch, and Dinner

 Day 13: Explore near Makalu Base Camp